Comcast/plax/doc/manual.md

        topic.
 Parameters and bindings
        [substitution](#substitutions) applies.

+	1. `schema`: An option URI for a JSON schema, which is then used to validate the in-coming message before any other processing.

 	1. `serialization`: How to deserialize in-coming payloads.
 Either `string` or `JSON`, and `JSON` is the default.